bduggan/raku-webservice-overpass/README.md

 query
 -----

-    method query($data) returns Str
+    method query($data, Bool :$json, Bool :$xml) returns Str

-Send a query and return the result (as a string).
+Send a complete query and return the result (as a string).

 The `$data` parameter should be a complete overpass query.
+Overpass queries consist of "settings" followed by a semicolon, and then "statements".
+The settings are key-value pairs in square brackets.

 The format of the response depends on the first line of the query (csv, json etc).
-No parsing is currently done by this module.
+If `:json` is True, the response is parsed as JSON.
+If `:xml` is True, the response is parsed as XML.
+Otherwise, it is returned as a string.
+For "smarter" behavior, use the `execute` method below.

 execute
 -------